IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 - AKHQ - Web UI kafka browser automatically connected to Kafka instance deployed with CP4BA.
 - OpenSearch Dashboards - Web UI OpenSearch dashboard tool automatically connected to OpenSearch instance deployed with CP4BA.
 - Mail server - For various mail integrations e.g. from BAN, BAW and RPA.
-- Mongo Express - Web UI for Mongo DB databases for CP4BA and Process Mining to easier troubleshoot DB.
+- Mongo Express - Web UI for Mongo DB databases for CP4BA to easier troubleshoot DB.
 - CloudBeaver - Web UI for Postgresql and MSSQL databases making it easier to admin and troubleshoot the DBs.

 ### CP4BA (Cloud Pak for Business Automation) section<!-- omit in toc -->